Warning: The following contains spoilers for Flower.

-After you’ve found and opened a few flowers the camera pulls back and you witness a rush of colour into the world, much like de Blob and Prince Of Persia before it, this eruption of colour is clearly a welcome event and one you want to witness again.
+After you’ve found and opened a few flowers the camera pulls back and you witness a rush of colour into the world – a similar effect used in de Blob and Prince Of Persia – this eruption of colour is clearly a welcome event and one you want to witness again.
 Therefore just as with the first flower you open, you want to have that sensation again, your immediate desire is to bring more colour to the environment.
 How do you do that?
 By flying around and finding more flowers of course, by doing the only things you can do, which also happen to be the things you most want to do.

 This is the basic formula for the first few stages of the game, what you want to do and what you need to do are in sync and so without really considering your actions, you do what is required.
 Until something goes wrong …

-… When it happens it feels like the worst thing that could happen, not simply because it clearly looks unpleasant, not simply because you feel you’ve caused it (Though some part of you realises it was inevitable).
+When it happens it feels like the worst thing that could happen, not only because it clearly looks unpleasant, not only because you feel you’ve caused it; though some part of you realises it was inevitable.
 It’s the worst thing that could happen because for the first time you don’t really understand what you’ve got to do anymore.
-So you just keep flying because, despite the loss of colour and loss of purpose, that is still something that feels like a positive act.
+So you just keep flying because, despite the loss of colour and lack of purpose, that is still something that feels like a positive act.

 The next stage is jarring and actively unpleasant, it requires a degree of precision not found previously and though you cannot die, the shock of failure stings because the effect it is so different from what you’ve come to expect; it’s a diminishing experience not a rewarding one.
 You don’t want to carry on because this stage is not like those that came before it’s hostile and dark, and sad.

 Pushing through to the next stage can feel like a chore, for every minor victory you gain the world around you remains a forbidding, dark place.
-Once you reach that final stage and it slowly dawns on you what you have to do everything up to the conclusion seems to go in a rush of flight and colour.
+Once you reach that final stage it dawns on you what you have to do, and everything from there to the conclusion seems to go in a rush of flight and colour.
 Filled with a sense of righteous indignation you soar through the streets crashing into anything that doesn’t belong.
 The music building as you get nearer and nearer to the centre of the city, the crescendo of sound echoing the beating of your heart as you rush headlong for the tangled mass of blackened metal, bursting it apart and allowing the colour to flood back in.